Earth mover's distance: Unequal probability mass

+More than two distributions

 The EMD can be extended naturally to the case where more than two distributions are compared.
 In this case, the "distance" between the many distributions is defined as the optimal value of a linear program.
 This generalized EMD may be computed exactly using a greedy algorithm, and the resulting functional has been shown to be Minkowski additive and convex monotone.

 Computing the EMD

 The EMD can be computed by solving an instance of transportation problem, using any algorithm for minimum-cost flow problem, e.g. the network simplex algorithm.

 The Hungarian algorithm can be used to get the solution if the domain D is the set {0, 1}.
 If the domain is integral, it can be translated for the same algorithm by representing integral bins as multiple binary bins.

-As a special case, if D is a one-dimensional array of "bins" of size n, the EMD can be efficiently computed by scanning the array and keeping track of how much dirt needs to be transported between consecutive bins.
+As a special case, if D is a one-dimensional array of "bins" of length n, the EMD can be efficiently computed by scanning the array and keeping track of how much dirt needs to be transported between consecutive bins.
 Here the bins are zero-indexed: